 Selection of Judges

-There are two basic methods used to select judges: 1. election 2. merit plan.
-Sometimes the merit plan is referred to as the Missouri Plan, and consists of an individual selected to become a judge based on their qualifications and/or experience.
-Texas elects their judges (except at some of the municipal levels), and the table below depicts the specifics for each level of court.
+There are three basic methods used to select judges in the United States: appointment, election, and merit selection.
+Merit selection is also referred to as the Missouri Plan, named after the first state that adopted the method.
+Texas elects judges (except at some of the municipal levels) in a partisan election, as it does with other government offices, and the table below depicts the specifics for each level of court.